 For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

-As the European Tour season nears completion, as per last year the Nedbank Golf Challenge is the penultimate event ahead of next week's finale at Greg Norman's Earth Course in Dubai.
-Once an event reserved for no more than a dozen players each competing for a share of the biggest prize fund in South African golf, the format has evolved of late having become a 30-man event in 2013 when it was first co-sanctioned with the European Tour and for last year and again this year it has become a 72-man field (top 70 available in the Race to Dubai plus 2 invites) as the players jostle for position ahead of next week's main event.
+As the European Tour season nears completion, as per the last two years the Nedbank Golf Challenge is the penultimate event ahead of next week's finale at Greg Norman's Earth Course in Dubai.
+Once an event reserved for no more than a dozen players each competing for a share of the biggest prize fund in South African golf, the format has evolved of late having become a 30-man event in 2013 when it was first co-sanctioned with the European Tour and for last the past 2 years, and again this year, it has become a 72-man field (top 68 available in the Race to Dubai plus 4 invites) as the players jostle for position ahead of next week's main event.

-Over on the PGA Tour, Steve Bamford previews the OHL Classic at Mayakoba - you can read his thoughts on that event here.
+Over on the PGA Tour, Steve Bamford previews the Mayakoba Golf Classic - you can read his thoughts on that event here.

 Tournament Stats.
 We've published some key player statistics for this week's Nedbank Golf Challenge that will help to shape a view on players who traditionally play well at this event: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.